roundestcircle/IDONTKNOW/geo/Exogenes/Sedimentary Structures.md

 This Diagram is simplified and does not include all Parameters.
 Notice how the same flow Velocity can lead to different Bedforms depending on grain size.
 This may lead to Bedforms changing on a sorted surface, such as a beach.
 Dunes and Ripples have a less steep stoss slope, that is eroded, and a steeper lee slope, that experiences deposition.
 They are therefore asymmetrical.

-The Shape is created by particles moving uphill on the stoss slope, then falling down as the flow right behinf the ripple crest (like windshadow) is much weaker.
+The Shape is created by particles moving uphill on the stoss slope, then falling down as the flow right behind the ripple crest (like windshadow) is much weaker.

 In General: Erosional Surfaces are not or barely preserved in the rock record!
 Therefore, all crosslaminations visible are impressions of lee Side Deposition.
 Unidirectional Flow is easily discernible as their sed structures are just layers of crosslaminations in the same direction (preserved depositional edge).
 It is not easily discernible if dunes or ripples are created by water or wind.
 The particles are maybe smaller in windcreated shapes.
 Sometimes it is necessary to look for other indicators, such as marine fossils.